latte-central/latte-tutorial/src/latte_tutorial/ch01_front_matter.clj.md

 corresponds to a form of compilation for the distributed content.
 Proving things in type theory can become rather computationally intensive, but a certified proof can be "taken for granted".
-In fact, you develop mathematics in Clojure *exactly like* you develop programs in general, there's not difference at all!

 Last but not least, the main innovative feature of LaTTe is its *declarative proof language*, which makes the proofs follow the *natural deduction* style.
 The objective is to make LaTTe proofs quite similar to standard mathematical proofs, at least strucutrally.
-One still has to deal with the Clojure-enhanced Lisp notation, i.e. a perfectly non-ambiguous mathematical notation, only slightly remote from "main-stream" mathematics.
+One still has to deal with the Clojure-enhanced Lisp notation, i.e. a perfectly non-ambiguous mathematical notation, only slightly remote from "mainstream" mathematics.